* JPMorgan, Citi, Wells Fargo fall, erasing premarket gains

 * Energy sector the top gainer as oil prices rise

-Shares of JPMorgan Chase & Co, the biggest U.S. bank by assets, dropped 3.7 percent in a reversal from premarket trading after the bank's quarterly profit fell slightly short of expectations.
-JPMorgan was the biggest percentage decliner on the Dow.
+Shares of the biggest U.S. bank by assets dropped about 3 percent, overturning an initial gain in premarket trading when the bank reported a record quarterly profit that fell slightly short of expectations.

-Wells Fargo sank 3.3 percent after the bank said it may have to pay a penalty of $1 billion to resolve investigations, while Citigroup dropped 3.0 percent despite beating profit estimates.
+Wells Fargo sank 3.3 percent after the bank said it may have to pay a penalty of $1 billion to resolve investigations, while Citigroup dropped 2.4 percent despite reporting upbeat profit.

-The S&P banks index fell 3.2 percent and the broader S&P financial index lost 2.0 percent, the most among the 11 major S&P sectors.
+The S&P banks index fell around 2.6 percent and the broader S&P financial index lost 1.4 percent, the most among the 11 major S&P sectors.

-Friday's bank results kicked off earnings season, with Thomson Reuters data predicting profits at S&P 500 companies increased by 18.6 percent from a year ago, their biggest rise in seven years.
+The bank results blow the starting whistle on U.S. earnings season, with Thomson Reuters data predicting profits at S&P 500 companies increased by 18.4 percent from a year ago, their biggest rise in seven years.

-Senior Russian lawmakers said on Friday that the lower house of parliament would consider draft legislation giving the Kremlin powers to ban or restrict a list of U.S. imports, reacting to new U.S. sanctions on Russian tycoons and officials.
+Senior lawmakers said on Friday that Russia's lower house of parliament would consider draft legislation giving the Kremlin powers to ban or restrict a list of U.S. imports, reacting to new U.S. sanctions on Russian tycoons and officials.

-The top gainer among S&P sectors was energy, up 0.9 percent as oil prices rose.
+The top gainer among S&P sectors was the energy sector , up 1 percent as oil prices rose.

-Tesla rose 2.54 percent after founder Elon Musk said the electric car maker would be profitable in the third and fourth quarters and would not need to raise any money this year.
-(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Patrick Graham and Chizu Nomiyama)
+Tesla rose 2.54 percent after founder Elon Musk said the electric car maker would be profitable in the third and fourth quarters of this year and would not have to raise any money from investors.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Savio D'Souza and Patrick Graham)